edumohan/portfolio/app/content/project/contents/qlCaseStudy/content.md

                         </div>
                         <div class="profile-desc">
                             <p class="job-title">Talent Acquisition Specialist</p>
-                            <p class="job-title">Ankita Jain</p>
+                            <p class="job-title semi-bold-txt2" >Ankita Jain</p>
                             <div class="para-section">
                                 <p>Ankita is 32 years old.
 She is an MBA graduate and has 7+ years of experience in hiring.
 She is a specialist in technical hiring.
 Ankita is well versed with Microsoft office.
-Her day usually starts with hunting down talented candidates and finding a right fit for the required role.
-She does most of the ground work on various job search platforms like Linkedin, Naukri, etc. She knows the right keywords to search for particular role, courtesy of her experience in the industry. </p>
+Her day usually starts with hunting down talented candidates and finding the right fit for the required role.
+She does most of the groundwork on various job search platforms like Linkedin, Naukri, etc. She knows the right keywords to search for a particular role, courtesy of her experience in the industry. </p>
-                                <p>Ankita also is familiar with different application tracking softwares that are used in hiring.
+                                <p>Ankita also is familiar with different application tracking software that are used in hiring.
 She has good communication skills and maintains a good relationship with the candidates and employees.</p>
                             </div>
                         </div>
                     </div>